Patients evacuated as fire blazes in Johannesburg hospital

 Early Saturday morning the fire caused the third floor of the hospital’s parking garage to collapse.

 Sixty firefighters have been battling the blaze through the night.
-The fire started Friday morning and had been doused by the afternoon but then it reignited in the evening and burned through the night.
+The fire started Friday morning and had been doused by the afternoon but then it reignited in the evening and continued burning overnight.

 The fire has caused extensive damage to the hospital, which has more than 1,000 beds and serves Johannesburg, a city of 6 million people, and the surrounding Gauteng province.
-It is one of the biggest public hospitals in South Africa.
+It is one of the biggest public hospitals in the country.

 It is also a designated treatment center for COVID-19 in Gauteng.
+According to Makhura, the hospital had 13 COVID-19 patients, two in ICU and 11 in general wards at the time of the fire.
+They have all been transferred to other hospitals.

+“The fire has been contained into some areas.
+We are shutting down the hospital as a precautionary measure because there is a lot of smoke that went into other areas, including wards,” said Makhura.

 The fire started in a storeroom for dry surgical supplies, according to officials.

+Firefighters reported that the blaze re-started from smoldering medical supplies, including supplies of personal protective equipment used by staff treating patients with COVID-19, Makhura said.
+An investigation into the fire will be launched, he said.

 “Our firefighters have been receiving help from others in neighboring municipalities.
 It has been a tedious process trying to move patients.
-At first, we moved them to wards that were far away from the fire but we started to evacuate them,” Gauteng health spokeswoman Kwara Kekana told The Associated Press.

-“That is still a process that is ongoing, we are now referring all patients to other hospitals,” said Kekana.
+At first, we moved them to wards that were far away from the fire but we started to evacuate them,” said Gauteng health spokeswoman Kwara Kekana.
+“That is still a process that is ongoing, we are now referring all patients to other hospitals.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.